ncoden/caliopen.frontend/doc/01-getting-started.markdown

 This service is exposed as `authentication` property on every route and model.

-### Privacy
+### Navigation

-Privacy is a dedicated service in charge of storing the current privacy index and filter.
+Navigation service is in charge of storing the navigation state.
+This includes the current loaded application and any other navigation related information.
+For instance the currently available tabs.

-This service is exposed as `privacy` property on every route and model.
+This service is injected into the Root Application Route.

 ### Importance